jenkinsci/codesonar-plugin/README.md

 * **Red alerts**

 The number of red alerts from CodeSonar analysis exceeds the specified limit.
-Please note that this has nothing to do with the color in the margin of the margin.
+Please note that this has nothing to do with the color in the margin of the warning page.
 Instead, you can see the specification in the manual for when CodeSonar marks a warning as red.
 Please see the image under **Yellow alerts**.

 **MANUAL**: Using CodeSonar > GUI Reference > Alerts